-Huddles & Sync-ups
+3. Huddles & Sync-ups

-Friday Game Days
+4. Friday Game Days

 These sessions are designed to brief new employees.
 You can show them around the virtual workspace and show them how you work.
 It is to help them ease into the workspace and get acquainted with the work culture.

 These are company-wide meetings held quarterly.
 Commonly led by the CEO and leaders, the purpose is to share new quarterly goals for each team and report on the past quarter’s goals.
 This helps teams understand how you measured up against the last quarter.
-You can also conduct engagement and team building activities.
+You can also conduct engagement and team-building activities.

-This is an optional meeting where the organization invites an external thought leader, customer, celebrity, author, or person in a position of influence.
+This is an optional meeting where the organization invites an external thought leader, customer, celebrity, author, or influencer.
 This individual coincides with an active company goal, mission or value.
 The speaker is usually interviewed live by an internal member and has questions gathered beforehand by employees who are interested in learning about something specific.

-AMAs (Ask Me Anything)
+9. AMAs (Ask Me Anything)

-Lunch and Learns
+10. Lunch and Learns

-Skip Level Meetings
+11. Skip Level Meetings

-Brainstorming & Working Sessions
+15. Brainstorming & Working Sessions

 This is an ad-hoc session that gathers the contributors of a project or initiative to work together on a virtual meeting.
 The purpose of this type of meeting is to get creative, identify roadblocks, and play out a situation to see if it is sustainable and scalable.